Józef Walaszczyk: Early life

 Walaszczyk was born in Częstochowa into an affluent intelligentsia family.
-His mother was a feldsher and father a journalist.
+His mother was a feldsher and his father a journalist.
 In 1927, after his father died during a visit to the United States, the family's financial situation worsened.
 His mother decided to move from Warsaw to Rylsk where their cousin, Ludwik Okęcki, owned an estate and a potato flour factory.
 Walaszczyk continued his education in Częstochowa, Aleksandrów Kujawski, Łowicz, and Piotrków Trybunalski.
-Before the outbreak of the war, he had passed the junior high school graduation examination and was studying at the senior high school of commerce in Warsaw.
-He was living in a studio apartment at 34 Krucza Street.
-He worked in trade, with enough success to lead a quite affluent lifestyle.
-At that time he had some Jewish acquaintances.
-He spent his holidays in Rylsk, where Okęcki was teaching him to run the estate.
-In 1938, he joined the National Party which he quickly quit because of its antisemitism.
+Before outbreak of the war, he had passed the junior high school graduation examination and was studying at the senior high school of commerce in Warsaw.
+He lived in a studio apartment at 34 Krucza Street and worked in trade, achieving enough success to lead a comfortable lifestyle.
+At that time, he had some Jewish acquaintances.
+He spent his holidays in Rylsk, where Okęcki taught him to run the estate.
+In 1938, he joined the National Party but quickly left due to its antisemitism.

 Second World War

 Rylsk

-In June 1939, Walaszczyk was taking part in the military preparatory course near Lidzbark Warmiński.
-After the Germans invaded Poland on 1 September 1939, he was mobilised and sent to Brześć, Eastern Poland.
-When the Soviet Union attacked Poland on 17 September 1939, Walaszczyk and his cousin, who also was sent there, decided to return to Rylsk instead of going to the Romanian Bridgehead, which was their initial idea.
+In June 1939, Walaszczyk participated in a military preparatory course near Lidzbark Warmiński.
+After Germans invaded Poland on 1 September 1939, he was mobilised and sent to Brześć, Eastern Poland.
+Following the Soviet Union attacked Poland on 17 September 1939, Walaszczyk and his cousin, who was also sent there, decided to return to Rylsk instead of going to the Romanian Bridgehead, their initial plan.
 Despite difficulties (Józef was arrested for a couple of days by Germans), they reached Rylsk at the end of September.
-In December 1939, thanks to his knowledge of German language, Walaszczyk was appointed manager of the factory and as administrator of the whole estate in Rylsk.
-He was employing around 200 workers including his family, friends, and others in the community (including Jews), providing them with food and accommodation.
-Most probably in 1941, one of his friends made before 1939, Wengrow, asked him to employ forty Jews from the ghetto in Rawa Mazowiecka.
+In December 1939, thanks to his knowledge of German, Walaszczyk was appointed manager of the factory and administrator of the entire estate in Rylsk.
+He employed around 200 workers, including his family, friends, and others from the community (including Jews), providing them with food and accommodation.
+Probably in 1941, one of his friends from before 1939, Wengrow, asked him to employ forty Jews from the ghetto in Rawa Mazowiecka.
 Walaszczyk agreed as he owed him a favour.
-He got permission from Miller, head of the local Arbeitsamt (labour office), convincing him with a large bribe to get 30 Jews.
-Walaszczyk needed to bring another installment of the bribe every two weeks.
-Hired Jews had a good enough situation to take care of themselves, so Walaszczyk did not need to feed them.
-However, after a dozen months, Miller withdrew his permission.
-Walaszczyk advised his workers to hide if the Germans appeared.
-When he was on his way to the Arbeitsamt, German officers appeared at the estate with trucks.
-A couple of Jews who had not hidden, were arrested and transported to the ghetto in Łódź.
+He obtained permission from Miller, head of the local Arbeitsamt (labour office), convincing him with a large bribe to take 30 Jews.
+Walaszczyk needed to provide another installment of the bribe every two weeks.
+The hired Jews had a sufficiently good situation to care for themselves, so Walaszczyk did not need to feed them.
+However, after about a year, Miller withdrew his permission.
+Walaszczyk advised his workers to hide if Germans appeared.
+When he was on his way to the Arbeitsamt, German officers arrived at the estate with trucks.
+A few Jews who had not hidden were arrested and transported to the ghetto in Łódź.
 The rest hid and survived.